 On Feb.
 26, 2015, Virginia Governor Terry McAuliffe signed HB 1445 into law.
 The bill stated: "In any prosecution... involving marijuana in the form of cannabidiol oil... it shall be an affirmative defense that the individual possessed such oil pursuant to a valid written certification... for treatment or to alleviate the symptoms of... intractable epilepsy."
 The oil must contain at least 15% CBD and no more than 5% THC.

 A Feb.
-26, 2015 quote from Gov. McAuliffe posted on his Facebook page stated: "The whole reason I got into politics was to bring about a positive impact in the lives of families across the Commonwealth.
+26, 2015 quote on Gov. McAuliffe's Facebook page stated: "The whole reason I got into politics was to bring about a positive impact in the lives of families across the Commonwealth.
 This piece of legislation is a tremendous step forward."

 On Apr.
-16, 2014, Wisconsin Governor Scott Walker signed AB 726 , which states that "any physician may provide an individual with a hard copy of a letter or other official documentation stating that the individual possesses cannabidiol to treat a seizure disorder if the cannabidiol is in a form without a psychoactive effect."
+16, 2014, Wisconsin Governor Scott Walker signed AB 726, known as Lydia's Law, which states that "any physician may provide an individual with a hard copy of a letter or other official documentation stating that the individual possesses cannabidiol to treat a seizure disorder if the cannabidiol is in a form without a psychoactive effect."
 A release from the Governor's office characterizes the law as "clearing the way for a new treatment for children suffering from seizure disorders, pending FDA approval."